Advisor: Zeljka Vidic

 Room 4024-8 Student Recreation Center

-The Department of Health, Physical Education, and Recreation offers a Master of Arts in Coaching Sport Performance which is designed to provide 36 graduate credit hours of classroom and field experiences enabling students to develop skills and knowledge that coaches and related sport clinicians should possess.
+The Department of Human Performance and Health Education offers an online Master of Arts in Coaching Sport Performance which is designed to provide 36 graduate credit hours enabling students to develop skills and knowledge that coaches and related sport clinicians should possess.
 The M.A. in Coaching Sport Performance clearly supports an athlete-centered philosophy of sport and encourages each student to create a program of study that will enhance their preparation in becoming a high performance coach, maximizing the benefits of sport for all participants.
 The established curriculum is aligned with the National Standards for Sport Coaches and NCACE Accreditation Level 5.
 Graduate students find positions as coaches in school and community-based sport, as well as instructional staff for coaching education programs.

 Meet Graduate College admission standards, successful completion of an undergraduate major or minor, or related coaching experience.
 Students are to submit a letter of intent to include education and career goals.
 In cases an interview or additional qualifications may be required.

 Each graduate student is expected to show master level competence in the comprehension and behavioral skills associated with the eight domains of the National Standards for Sport Coaches.
 In addition, each student is expected to demonstrate the capacity to function effectively in applied settings among diverse populations as well as demonstrate a commitment to fostering a safe and effective sport environment for all participants.